 Once you’ve made your salt dough creations, you can bake them in the oven to make them set.
 Once baked, they will harden and can be painted and decorated!

-Baking time depends on the thickness of the dough.
+The time for baking salt dough depends on the thickness of the dough.
 In general you need to bake the salt dough creations over two hours on a temperature no higher than 120°C. As you’re baking it keep checking your creations.
 Overcooking could lead to bubbles or cracks.

-After cooling out the salt dough crafts are ready for painting.
+After cooling out the salt dough creations are ready for painting.

-If you don’t have an oven (like in a nursery), you can also just wait until it dries out over time.
-This will definitely take a couple of days until it’s dry enough to apply paint on the crafts.
+If you don’t have an oven (like in a nursery), you can also just wait until the salt dough dries out over time.
+This salt dough recipe works for no bake as well.
+It will take a couple of days until it’s dry enough to apply paint on the crafts.

-You can, but you need to be careful and only microwave for about 10 seconds each time to not get bubbles in the dough.
+You can, but you need to be careful and only microwave the salt dough for about 10 seconds each time.
+This is how you can avoid to get bubbles in the dough.

 After the salt dough creations have cooled down, you and your little ones can enjoy the fun bit of painting the creations.
 Poster paint works best.
 If your kids are younger you may have or want to buy finger paint, which is easy to use for the kids and lots of fun!